maxsokolov/GoogleKit/README.md

 ```
 #### Radar Search

-The Google Places API Radar Search Service allows you to search for up to 200 places at once, but with less detail than is typically returned from a Text Search or Nearby Search request.
-With Radar Search, you can create applications that help users identify specific areas of interest within a geographic area.
+A Radar Search allows you to search for up to 200 places at once, but with less detail than is typically returned from a Text Search or Nearby Search request.
 <a href="https://developers.google.com/places/documentation/search#RadarSearchRequests" target="_blank">See the official google documentation</a>.

 ``` objc